ashutoshraj01/Web-Scrapping/README.md

 - Run "node index.js" inside the terminal.
 - You can check the data scrapped inside "scrapedData.html" file, if not you can check for
   error inside the console.

+##
+- You can add the url of website you want to scrap in the config.js file.